 Mix attribution types in one report view

 You can also separate click and view attributions into their own columns.
 You can do this by including the same conversion metric, like purchases, in two columns.
-In one column, include Purchases with only click-attribution, and in the other column include Purchases with only view-attribution.
+In one column, include Purchases with only click-attribution, and in the other column include Purchases again with only view-attribution.

 ℹ️ Note: If you mix different attribution types in a report, and at the same time use a platform metric or platform breakdown, Smartly.io only shows data for flexible attribution.
 To see data for the unified attribution type for platform metrics, create a view with only unified attribution settings.